top of page

 By Rebecca Dickson, PPAN board chair and vice chair of the Sierra Club-Indian Peaks Group Our city and our nation face many challenges right now: concerns about the environment, locally, nationally, internationally; issues with the quality of our food, from pesticide toxins to forever chemicals to microplastics.
 And nutritious food is more expensive than ever.
 On top of this, the national turmoil just does not stop.
 It can leave us all feeling alienated and alone and powerle

-❗️Time to call your legislators for pollinators & environmental health ☎️
+Time to call your legislators for pollinators & environmental health ☎️

 Through the Colorado Environmental Health Coalition, PPAN is supporting 9 important bills—from pesticides to plastic pollution to wildlife to energy systems.
-Read on for ways to get involved and more pollinator news! 🐝 📰 😊
+Read on for ways to get involved and more pollinator news! 🐝 📰 😊 Read our February 10th Newsletter below: Hi there, Colorado ~ During last November's Pollinator Summit, the audience was polled, and only 17% of those present expressed interest in advocacy, but almost 70% were interested in habitat work.
+You can't have

 International Women’s Beekeeping Day: Following What We Love, Building What’s Possible